What is an AGV?

-In this article, we explore five of the ways that AGV robots have matured.
-With these advancements in technology, AGV robots are becoming increasingly popular for automating logistical tasks in warehouses, factories, and distribution centers.
+In this article, we’ll first explore how AGVs work, then dive into five of the ways that AGV robots have matured.
+With these advancements in technology, it’s clear why AGV robots are gaining traction in automating logistical operations within warehouses, manufacturing plants, and distribution centers.
+Their enhanced capabilities and versatility underscore their growing appeal in streamlining tasks that are crucial to the operational efficiency of these facilities.

 How AGV robots navigate is the most fundamental aspect of their change.
 Traditional AGVs traveled exclusively along predefined routes, typically following magnetic tape or other types of lines demarcated on the floor.
 This is still true of many AGV robots today.
 Using this earlier method, the plant operator must create the pathways by applying magnetic tape to the surface of – or embedding wires into – the floor, or attaching beacons to walls or fixed equipment.
 With such technology, when the AGV robot encounters an obstacle, it will slow down or stop and call for help.
 A human must come to the rescue and clear the AGVs path before it can continue.
 In a dynamic environment like a warehouse or factory, in which vehicles are moving around all the time, and pieces of packaging are frequently discarded, the inability to avoid obstructions is a significant drawback.